-- 1. Conduct a Public Hearing to receive all written and verbal protest votes from lodging owners. - 2.
-For a non-majority (less than 50%) protest, Council to conduct the second reading of the Draft ATBID Assessment Increase Ordinance amending Title 3, Chapter 16, section 3-16.04, changing the assessment rate under Streets and Highways Code Section 36541(a) for lodging businesses within the Atascadero Tourism Business Improvement District from 2% to 2.5% beginning early January 2025.
+- 1. Conduct a Public Hearing to receive all written and verbal protest votes from lodging owners. - For a non-majority (less than 50%) protest, Council to conduct the second reading of the Draft ATBID Assessment Increase Ordinance amending Title 3, Chapter 16, section 3-16.04, changing the assessment rate under Streets and Highways Code Section 36541(a) for lodging businesses within the Atascadero Tourism Business Improvement District from 2% to 2.5% beginning early January 2025. - OR - 3.
+If a majority protest exists (over 50%), do not conduct second reading of the Draft ATBID Assessment Increase Ordinance; the ATBID Assessment stays at 2%.